This is one of the most common questions among jobseekers: how to write a CV.

 In this post, I’m going to gloss over the key sections of what a CV should contain and how it should be laid out, and later on, I’ll go into more depth about each segment.

 Name and contact details

-You’re probably looking at your screen now like, “ummm DUUUUUHHHH?
-Well done, Captain Obvious!”
-But actually, you will be surprised at the amount of CVs I have looked at that do not contain any contact details. #Mindblown.
-On a number of occasions, these CVs have actually been really good and would have been contacted for a telephone interview, but there was no way for me to even get hold of them! *Sad face*.
+You’re probably looking at your screen now like, “ummm… Obviously!”
+But actually, you will be surprised at the amount of CVs I have looked at that do not contain any contact details.
+Crazy, right?
+On a number of occasions, these CVs have actually been really good, but there was no way for me to even get hold of them to arrange an interview! *Sad face*.

 So please, remember to include at least an email address and telephone number!